nobodyme/simple-blockchain-network/simple-buy-and-sell-network/README.md

-# org.example.biznet
-# Simple buy and sell business Network
+## Simple buy and sell business Network

 > This is a simple Hyperledger Composer network that allows the users to create and sell an asset

 This business network defines:

 **Participant**

 `User`

 **Asset**

 `Goods`

 **Transaction**

 `Buy`

 Goods are owned by the Users and the `User` can buy a `Good` by submitting a `Buy` transaction with the id of the product and exchange of amount take place.